KuilmerHC/PensamientoQuizBonus/README.md

-#Instructions to run the program (Windows, Linux, MacOS
+- Instructions to run the program (Windows, Linux, MacOS
-    #- MacOs
+    - MacOs
         - **Step 1**:  Check if you have a C++ compiler

         Open your terminal and you will put this: